BU-DiSC/CAVE/Readme.md

 * For thread tests, 3 arguments are available.

   * The first one is the minimum number of threads, the second one is the maximum.
 It tests from the minimum by the power of 2 to the maximum.
   * The third one is optional, for specifying cache size (in MB) for all tests.
-By defauly it is 1024MB.
+By default it is 1024MB.

 Test results will be put in `log` folder in `csv` format.